jamesf91/reMarkableSync/readme.md

 - [subutux/rmapy](https://github.com/subutux/rmapy) for showing me how to interface with the reMarkable cloud.
 - [bsdz/remarkable-layers](https://github.com/bsdz/remarkable-layers) for the Python parser for the .line format used by reMarkable, which I ported to C# for this project.
 - [Lim Bio Liong at CodeProject](https://www.codeproject.com/Articles/12579/Building-COM-Servers-in-NET) for providing the boilerplate code for creating a C# .NET COM server.
+- [juruen/rmapi](https://github.com/juruen/rmapi) for working out how the new cloud api works.